 If the applicant subsequently finds out that the information provided in the affidavit and/or the schedule is inaccurate (e.g. some properties have been left out from the schedule, the amount of cash declared was incorrect, the deceased person held property as trustee or as the manager of a Tso or Tong), the applicant should notify the Director of Home Affairs and, if a confirmation notice has been issued, return it for cancellation.

 The Director of Home Affairs may also notify the applicant of the cancellation of the confirmation notice if any inaccuracy in the application papers has been detected.
 The applicant should return the confirmation notice as soon as possible; otherwise he/she commits an offence, and is liable on conviction to a fine at level 1.

 The applicant may apply for a new confirmation notice if all the properties beneficially owned by the deceased person in Hong Kong as at date of death are indeed wholly made up of money not exceeding $50,000 in aggregate and the deceased person did not hold any property as trustee or as the manager of a Tso or Tong.

 The confirmation notice is not a replacement for grant of representation.
-The bank may exercise its discretion in deciding whether to release the money in the bank account(s) stated in the schedule annexed to the confirmation notice to the executor or the person entitled in priority to administer the estate without a grant from the court.
+The bank may exercise its discretion in deciding whether to release the money in the bank account(s) stated in the schedule annexed to the confirmation notice to the executor or the person entitled in priority to administer the estate without a grant from the Probate Registry.